Therapy for Perfectionism In San Antonio

 How Perfectionism Affects Work, Focus, and Energy

 It's rare you take a day off, even though you have plenty of days accumulated.
-You've always had glowing evaluations and constant praise at work.
-Trying to get everything perfect and be “on” all day at work is too much now.
-Your energy and efforts are all poured into work.
+You've always had glowing evaluations and constant praise at work, but trying to get everything perfect and be on all day has become too much.
+Your energy and efforts are poured into work, and as soon as you get home, you crash.

 Perfectionism in Parenting: Always Trying to Get It Right